StarTalk Radio - Einstein’s Genius with Ron Howard

 And it's an act of creativity and discovery

-and takes a kind of bravery.
+and it takes a kind of bravery.

-So we've got to wrap this up.
+So we gotta wrap this up.

 Harrison, do you have any sort of deep thoughts

-Well, I did a little research into Einstein
+Well, I did a little research into Einstein and realized his second wife was his cousin,

-So that blew my mind.
+so that blew my mind.

-So it turns out everybody has a little bit of a freak flag to fly,
+So it turns out everybody has a little bit of a freak flag to fly, including Einstein,

-who was his first and second cousin.
+who married a woman who was his first and second cousin.

 So I feel a little bit better about where I stand.